Ironclad-Project/Ironclad/SECURITY.md

 - Send an email to the project directly, you can send those email to [this address](mailto:streaksu@ironclad-os.org).

-- Send an email to one (or several) of the members of the developent team, the lineup of which can be found [here](https://ironclad-os.org/orgstructure.html).
+- Send an email to one (or several) of the members of the development team, the lineup of which can be found [here](https://ironclad-os.org/orgstructure.html).

 ### Follow-up and vulnerability disclosure